consultlowtide/realtime_r0_brazil_front/README.md

 The back-end repo can be found at [ivanpeng/rt_covid_ca](https://github.com/ivanpeng/rt_covid_ca).

 ## Getting started

 - git clone https://github.com/consultlowtide/rt-canada.git
 - yarn
 - yarn start

 The [backend of this project](https://github.com/ivanpeng/rt_covid_ca), is not needed in order to run this project.
-It runs nightly to calculate Rt values based on the [latest case data](https://github.com/ishaberry/Covid19Canada) from the **COVID-19 Canada Open Data Working Group**, and publishes its output to `src/caseData/latest.json`.
+It runs nightly to calculate Rt values based on the [latest case data](https://github.com/ishaberry/Covid19Canada) from the **COVID-19 Canada Open Data Working Group**, and publishes its output to `src/caseData/` as `latest-canada.json` and `latest-ontario.json`.

 ## Contributors ✨